-July 28, 1864 – During the Civil War, skirmishes were fought at Scatterville, Arkansas; with Sioux Indians at Tahkahokuty Mountain in the Dakota Territory; at Lithonia, Flat Rock Bridge, and near Campbellton in Georgia; at Morganza, Louisiana; on the Big Creek in Missouri; and at Long's Mill, near Mulberry Gap, Tennessee.
-An action also occurred at Four Mile Creek, Virginia.
+July 28, 1864 – During the Civil War, skirmishes were fought at Scatterville, Ark.; with Sioux Indians at Tahkahokuty Mountain in the Dakota Territory; at Lithonia, Flat Rock Bridge, and near Campbellton in Georgia; at Morganza, La.; on the Big Creek in Missouri; and at Long's Mill, near Mulberry Gap, Tenn.
+An action also occurred at Four Mile Creek, Va.

-July 28, 1864 – During the Civil War, a four-day Federal opeation began between New Berne and Manning’s Neck, North Carolina.
+July 28, 1864 – During the Civil War, a four-day Federal operation began between New Berne and Manning’s Neck in North Carolina.

 July 28, 1866 – At the age of 18, Vinnie Ream became the first and youngest female artist to receive a commission from the United States government for a statue (of Abraham Lincoln).